vmmm123/ConSL/README.md

 * You can train the model from scratch ： python main.py --data_dir your_data_dir --model AlexNet --datasets PACS

     * your_data_dir: the dataset directory
-    * model：AlexNet or ResNet18
+    * model: AlexNet or ResNet18
-    * datasets： PACS or OfficeHome
+    * datasets: PACS or OfficeHome